KritiM005/Student_Persona_Clustering/README.md

 A nested clustering approach was also investigated.
 However, the flat K-Means solution achieved superior validation performance and was selected as the final segmentation model.

+### Statistical Validation

+To verify that the discovered personas differ significantly on key behavioral and career-related attributes:

+- One-Way ANOVA
+- Tukey's HSD Post-Hoc Analysis
+-
 ## Key Outcomes

 - Identified four distinct student personas.